jellyfin-archive/jellyfin-docs/general/clients/css-customization.md

 ### Right Header Color

-This modifies the colors of the cast, search, and user buttons in the top right.
+This modifies the colors of the cast, search and user buttons in the top right.

 ```css
 .headerRight { color: yellow; }